jeafreezy/rsgis/README.md

 # rsgis
-A python package for basic GIS operations.
+A python package for basic to Advanced GIS operations.

 ## Current release
-- Metadata file module
+- Landsat metadata support module

 ## Future release
-- Metadata file for other file formats(sentinel,NetCDF etc)
+- Metadata support for other file formats(sentinel,NetCDF etc)
 - A one liner for basic to advanced GIS operations

 ## Installation